 Figure 35: Forecast Window Select Inputs The first screen that will be visible when creating a new forecast is Select Inputs (shown in Figure 35).
-This tile-based interface is the jumping off point for choosing what policy variables to add to the forecast.
+This interface is the jumping off point for choosing what policy variables to add to the forecast.
+The search bar feature simultaneously searches for policy variables and their details, topics, and scenarios to help you quickly find what you are looking for.
+An update to the search function allows you to have your most used variables ready at hand, as shown in the figure.
+This feature also uses your search to bring up REMI suggestions, with many different variables for employment coming up if you type 'Employment', for example.
+You can also switch to the Tiles menu either through clicking it at the bottom of the screen or setting it as your main selection menu in the More Preferences settings menu.
 Each tile represents some number of policy variables which will be opened in the Policy Variable Selector, whether it is a single variable like in the case of the Employment tile or a group of related policy variables like with the Business Costs or various Scenario tiles.
 At the forefront of the input selection screen, the Featured section highlights variables and topics that are likely to be used most often.
 Alternatively, the Model Linkages and Model Blocks tiles offer ways of accessing policy variables by area of the REMI model structure where they fit in.
 If you'd prefer to see all variables that are available for your forecast, the Full List tile will open all variables in the Policy Variable Selector.
-Another way to navigate the process of selecting policy variables is to use the inputs search bar.
-This feature simultaneously searches for policy variables and their details, topics, and scenarios to help you quickly find what you are looking for.
-Selecting a policy variable or policy variable detail from the search results of this tool will launch a uniquely constructed search scenario containing all the relevant matches to your search for ease of exploring, while maintaining focus on the exact result that you selected.
 If there are certain policy variables that you are likely to frequently use together and they are not already grouped by one of REMI's scenarios, you might consider using the Custom Scenario editor to build your own.
 This editor, found under the More Scenarios tile by clicking Custom Scenarios, allows for creating multiple groups of policy variables where each variable can also have its list of details filtered down to remove ones that won't be useful.
 The custom scenario can be given a name, description, and saved using the controls on the editor.
 Saved custom scenarios are given their own tiles in the Custom Scenarios section of the Select Inputs screen.